Dec 12 2017

 #5 – Alerts for Password Policy Compliance IssuesFinally, most organizations want to track password settings on accounts and flag those with incorrect provisions allowed.
 These automated alerts from CoreView will provide the administrators with enough information so they can perform follow-up investigations with those end-user accounts and fix the password policies as needed.
 An example of this type of Password Setting report is shown below.
 Since CoreView monitors all these activities and configuration settings, it is simple for IT administrators to configure alert notifications for specific security concerns.

 There you have it.
 If you are looking for a security watchdog to alert you when known security issues occur, then CoreView is the solution you need.
-If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits, perform security watchdog alerts, and cut your administration time in half, please visit our overview page online, or sign-up for a free trial at http://www.CoreView.com/free-trial
+If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits, perform security watchdog alerts, and cut your administration time in half, please visit our overview page online, or sign-up for a free demo at http://www.CoreView.com/request-a-demo/.